pymc-devs/pytensor/doc/library/scan.rst

 ``non_sequences``.
 Initialization occurs in ``outputs_info``, and the accumulation happens automatically.

-The equivalent Aesara code would be:
+The equivalent Pytensor code would be:

 .. testcode::

-  import aesara
+  import pytensor
-  import aesara.tensor as at
+  import pytensor.tensor as at

   k = at.iscalar("k")
   A = at.vector("A")

   # Symbolic description of the result
-  result, updates = aesara.scan(fn=lambda prior_result, A: prior_result * A,
+  result, updates = pytensor.scan(fn=lambda prior_result, A: prior_result * A,
                                 outputs_info=at.ones_like(A),
                                 non_sequences=A,
                                 n_steps=k)